-Dec.
-9, 2010-Committee on Finance.
-Hearings held.

-Dec.
-15, 2010-Reported by Senator Baucus, Committee on Finance, without printed report.

-Dec.
-15, 2010-Placed on Senate Executive Calendar.
-Calendar No. 1229.
+- Aug.
+5, 2010-Committee on Finance.
+Ordered to be reported favorably. - Aug.
+5, 2010-Reported by Senator Baucus, Committee on Finance, without printed report. - Aug.
+5, 2010-Placed on Senate Executive Calendar.
+Calendar No. 1084.
 Subject to nominee's commitment to respond to requests to appear and testify before any duly constituted committee of the Senate.